kamkor/blog/_posts/2015-9-30-Covariance-And-Contravariance-In-Scala.md

 install(new VendingMachine[Cola])
 {% endhighlight %}

-If method `install` was defined as `install(softDrinkVM: VendingMachine[SoftDrink]): Unit` then code above wouldn't compile because it would require the types to match exactly.
-That is, `install` method would have accepted only value of type `VendingMachine[SoftDrink]`.
+If the method `install` was defined as `install(softDrinkVM: VendingMachine[SoftDrink]): Unit` then code above wouldn't compile because it would require the types to match exactly.
+That is, `install` method would have accepted only values of type `VendingMachine[SoftDrink]`.

+### Use-site variance readability and usage issues

 Personally I think that in contrast to declaration-site variance, use-site variance makes code look ugly and hard to read.
 Worst of all, this ugliness is often exposed in public API.
 Consider Java which only supports use-site variance for generics.
 Java 8 introduced lambdas and a lot of new functional style types in its standard library.
-Those types often use covariance and contravariance so that they can be more flexible.
+Those types often use covariance and contravariance to give more flexibility to their users.
 The price of this flexibility is API ugliness.
 Below are some examples from Javadoc.

 {% highlight java %}
 // from CompletableFuture